-Coder uses image tags to determine the image variant to use when creating an environment.
+Coder uses image tags to determine the image variant to use when creating an workspace.

 Image tags are expressed using the following notation: